hypn/docker-statsd-debug-and-dumpMessages/README.md

 # Usage

-This docker fronts the visity/carbon docker and adds statsd functionality.
+This docker runs statsd with debug and dumpMessages enabled.

-Example, first start the carbon docker (see also visity/carbon):

-	docker run -d -v $PWD/whisper/:/opt/graphite/storage/whisper/ --name carbon visity/carbon

-Then start the statds docker and expose the statsd collect port over udp:
+To start this container:

-	docker run -d --name statsd --link carbon -p 8125:8125/udp visity/statsd
+    docker run -p 8125:8125/udp statsd_dumpmessages

-Note: The name 'carbon' is used in the statsd config, so is required to be exact.